Skip to main content

 Each Category — What It Means in Practice

-OS, databases, virtualisation platforms used as supplied.
-No IQ/OQ/PQ.
+OS, databases, and virtualisation platforms used as supplied.
+No IQ/OQ/PQ needed.
 Document version, patch level, and config baseline.
 Every infrastructure change needs a downstream GxP impact assessment.

 • Windows Server / Red Hat Linux